Volunteers raise oyster gardens to help restore reefs - NewsBreak

 Empty shells also go onto reefs, said Letha Boudreaux, head of the marine biology program at St. Stanislaus.

 Oyster shells are the hard surface spat prefer, and entire artificial reefs are made from recycled shells.
-The Galveston Bay program puts mesh bags holding recycled shells into the water to attract spat and give them a head start .Mississippi Aquarium receives 40 sick turtles from Massachusetts
+The Galveston Bay program puts mesh bags holding recycled shells into the water to attract spat and give them a head start.

 Oyster gardening started in the late 1990s around the Chesapeake Bay, where harvests had plummeted 90% in two decades.